-Constanze Stelzenmüller frames responses to Putin’s assault on the West in lecture to honor Guido Goldman, CES co-founding director.
+Constanze Stelzenmüller frames responses to Putin’s assault on the West in lecture to honor the legacy of Guido Goldman, CES co-founding director.

 “We Western nations may not see ourselves as active participants in the war in Ukraine, but Russian leader Vladimir Putin does — and we must act accordingly.”
 That was the cautionary thrust of Constanze Stelzenmüller’s address on Friday, November 4, 2022.
 Delivering the annual Guido Goldman Lecture on Germany, Stelzenmüller, the director of the Center on the United States and Europe and Fritz Stern Chair on Germany and trans-Atlantic Relations at Brookings, spoke on “The Free World and Its Enemies: What Putin’s War and China’s Global Ambitions Mean for Us.”
 The lecture series, established in 2018 by the Minda de Gunzburg Center for European Studies (CES), was followed by a discussion between Stelzenmüller and Peter Hall, Krupp Foundation Professor of European Studies at Harvard and CES Resident Faculty.